Microsoft Surface pro and Macbook Pro

 Imperfect, Heavy, Light, Powerful, and Excellent.

 Just shy of one year ago, I transitioned Blogging Kit from a Macbook Pro and iPad combo to a Microsoft Surface Pro 128GB.
 In light of this week’s announcement of the Surface Pro 3 and my acquisition of a Surface Pro 2, I think it’s time to reflect on that experience.
-Like most folks, I was a little skeptical about combining a laptop and tablet into a single unit.
+Like most folks, I was skeptical about combining a laptop and tablet into a single unit.
 Would it be too heavy?
 Would the performance be too low?
 Would the battery life be awful?
 And what about the new Windows 8 OS that’s been the subject of teeth-gnashing?
-I’ll try to answer all these questions more briefly as possible.
+I’ll try to answer all these questions as briefly as possible.
 Hit the jump, and let’s get into the question: what’s it like to live with Microsoft’s vision for computing in the future?

 1. The Operating System, starring Windows 8/8.1:

 Windows 8.1 Update 1 had a good head start with Windows 8, as I started using it during the first publicly available betas about nine months before launch, dual booting on my MacBook Pro.
 That experience gave me plenty of time to figure out how to navigate the OS well before launch, so I didn’t have the struggle that many people did.
 Of course, it probably helps that I naturally enjoy exploring and discovering new things.
 The early Windows 8 experience did have its struggles, though.
-I’d become accustomed to the iPad and even my Windows Phone 7 device, which had many apps available in their stores.
-Windows 8’s store was notoriously barren by comparison, which led to some early frustration when trying to use Surface Pro as just a tablet.
+I’d become accustomed to the iPad and even my Windows Phone 7 device, which had many apps in their stores.
+Windows 8’s store was notoriously barren by comparison, which led to some early frustration when trying to use the Surface Pro as just a tablet.
 Too many apps and features were missing to make for a satisfying experience.

 Nevertheless, the device’s ability to handle legacy Windows desktop apps with aplomb satisfied me enough to continue, and the app store dilemma became less important by the day.
 If there’s one thing Windows needs to fix, it is its way of presenting the desktop.
 The desktop is still wrapped in the trappings of an archaic system whose time has passed, and it’s time for Microsoft to update it to a more modern presentation with fonts big enough to read on high DPI screens and large enough to operate with a finger.